 The sound of more than 100 ladies — my guide laughed that Grenadian men don’t have the patience for the job — tapping each shell to check its quality was intense.
 Someone from the factory then appeared to take us around to see the process, explaining that this tiny island is the second-largest producer of the spice in the world.
 There were bags labeled New York and London, ready to ship out.

 Old-style or glamour, staying in Grenada

-I like the old-school-Caribbean Blue Horizons Garden Resort, which runs bird-spotting tours around its bougainvillea-bright gardens.
+I like the old-school Caribbean Blue Horizons Garden Resort, which runs bird-spotting tours around its bougainvillea-bright gardens.
 Or, for a little more glamour, there’s Spice Island Beach Resort.
-This family-owned grande dame is the sort of hotel where your waiter will have learned your staple tipple by day two, and there’s always a surprise snack served by the freeform pool.
+This family-owned grande dame is the sort of hotel where your waiter will have learned your preferred drink by day two, and there’s always a surprise snack served by the freeform pool.

 For Caribbean aficionados: Barbados and the Grenadines

 For me, staying on a couple of islands in the Caribbean is like going to Europe and visiting just one or two countries.
 Yes, you might have gotten a taste for the region, but there’s much more to see.

 For example, instead of looking at Barbados as a beach destination, think of it as a place to explore.
 In contrast to nearby volcanic islands, Barbados is almost completely flat and, beyond the Louis Vuitton shops of the west coast, has 17th-century abbeys, windmills and rum distilleries to tour.

 Keep heading east and you end up in the villages of Cattlewash and Bathsheba, where rough Atlantic rollers meet a boulder-strewn coast.
 There’s no crystal-clear, swimmable water here, but it’s little-developed and mostly overlooked by tourists.
 Although, you’ll find the 18th-century Atlantis Historic Hotel still standing proud.